COMBINE-lab/alevin-fry/docs/source/generate_permit_list.rst

 ====================

 This command takes as input a RAD file (created by running alevin with the ``--justAlign`` flag), and it determines what cell barcodes should be associated with "true" cells, which should be corrected to some "true" barcode, and which should simply be ignored / discarded.
-This command has 3 required arguments; the path to an input RAD file `--input`, the path to an output directory ``--output-dir`` (which will be created if it doesn't exist), and then one of the following mutually exclusive options (which determines how the "true" barcodes are decided):
+This command has 4 required arguments; the path to an input RAD file ``--input``, the path to an output directory ``--output-dir`` (which will be created if it doesn't exist), the expected orientation of properly mapped reads ``--expected-ori`` (the options are 'fw' (filters out alignments to the reverse complement strand), 'rc' (filter out alignments to the forward strand) and 'both' or 'either' (do not filter any alignments)), and then one of the following mutually exclusive options (which determines how the "true" barcodes are decided):

 * ``--knee-distance``: This flag will use the distance method that is used in the whitelist command of UMI-tools to attempt to automatically determine the number of true barcodes.
 Briefly, this